lerina/lerina.github.io/html/code/FiTCode/80_s_Style.md

-As soon as we hit a bump in the road -- a problem we don't know immediately how to solve, or don't know how to solve well, or just cannot be bothered with solving right now -- we keep things simple by cheating and dodging.
+As soon as we hit a bump in the road -- a problem we don't know immediately how to solve, or don't know how to solve well, or just cannot be bothered with solving right now -- we keep things simple by passing_the_buck and dodging.
 We reserve ourselves that right by always making clear notes about our cheats and dodges and by promising ourselves that we will set things straight in the future.
 And by keeping our promises.